Emory International Council (EIC)

 What is the EIC?

-The EIC is a diverse group of selected international students from a variety of Schools at Emory University.
+The EIC is a diverse group of selected international students from a variety of schools at Emory University.
 EIC members meet one to two times monthly with ISSS senior staff as representatives of international students to generate new program ideas that will support international students and foster connections between US and international students.
 The EIC will provide suggestions and input on ISSS programs and offer new ideas about the types of support and services that will help international students have a fulfilling and successful Emory experience.
+Upon successful completion of the program requirements, members will receive a certificate.

 What are the benefits of being in the EIC?